-C.1 Inspirations
+D.1 Inspirations

 The play deliberately adopts and adapts ideas and text fragments from Shakespeare's works and other popular texts.
-These are:
+With reference to the full version of the play [5], these are:

-- Dramatis Personæ: Three deadlines \sim three witches from Shakespeare's Macbeth - Induction: Framing device used in Shakespeare's The Taming of the Shrew - Act I, Scene II, l.
-32: A phrase famously attributed to Martin Luther - Act II, Scene I, l.
-127: Allusion to a series of sketches from Monty Python's Flying Circus - Act II, Scene III, ll.
-159-179: Jon's speech from Shakespeare's As You Like It - Act II, Scene IV, ll.
-184-191: Faust's speech from Goethe's Faust I - Act III, Scene I, ll.
-303-316: Ariel's Song from Shakespeare's The Tempest - Act III, Scene I, ll.
-319-332: Hamlet's monologue from Shakespeare's Hamlet - Act IV, Scene III, 1.
-370: Juliet addressing Romeo in Shakespeare's Romeo and Juliet - Act IV, Scene III, ll.
-401-402: Pieces from Jon's interactions in Shakespeare's As You Like It - Act V, Scene I, Il.
-416-429: Shakespeare's Full Many a Glorious Morning Have I Seen (Sonnet 33) - Act V, Scene II, ll.
+- Dramatis Personæ: Three deadlines $\sim$ three witches from Shakespeare's Macbeth - · Induction: Framing device used in Shakespeare's The Taming of the Shrew - Act I, SCENE II, l.
+32: A phrase famously attributed to Martin Luther - Act II, SCENE I, l.
+127: Allusion to a series of sketches from Monty Python's Flying Circus - Act II, SCENE III, ll.
+159-179: Jon's speech from Shakespeare's As You Like It - Act II, SCENE IV, ll.
+184-191: Faust's speech from Goethe's Faust I - Act III, SCENE I, ll.
+303-316: Ariel's Song from Shakespeare's The Tempest - Act III, SCENE I, ll.
+319-332: Hamlet's monologue from Shakespeare's Hamlet - Act IV, SCENE III, l.
+370: Juliet addressing Romeo in Shakespeare's Romeo and Iuliet - Act IV, SCENE III, ll.
+401-402: Pieces from Jon's interactions in Shakespeare's As You Like It - Act V, SCENE I, ll.
+416-429: Shakespeare's Full Many a Glorious Morning Have I Seen (Sonnet 33) - Act V, SCENE II, ll.
 424-432: Macbeth's monologue from Shakespeare's Macbeth

-C.2 Style
+D.2 Style

-Our layout follows the Oxford Shakespeare from 1916 [16] (whose text sometimes differs from the Folger Shakespeare underlying our data [13], especially in the stage directions).
-We adopt the basic language patterns characteristic of Shakespeare's plays, using primarily blank verse, i.e., non-rhyming verse in iambic pentameter with feminine endings allowed, but also prose and rhyming verse.
+Our layout follows the Oxford Shakespeare from 1916 [17] (whose text sometimes differs from the Folger Shakespeare underlying our data [14], especially in the stage directions).
+We adopt the basic language patterns characteristic of Shakespeare's plays, using primarily blank verse, i.e. nonrhyming verse in iambic pentameter with feminine endings allowed, but also prose and rhyming verse.
 Our main character switches between blank verse and prose depending on their internal state.
-Longer passages of rhyming verse occur in song and sonnet adaptations (see Section C.1); shorter passages of rhyming verse are scattered throughout the play.
+Longer passages of rhyming verse occur in song and sonnet adaptations (see Section D.1); shorter passages of rhyming verse are scattered throughout the play.
 We generally use Modern American English, sprinkled with brief interludes of Old British English.